 Given the critical and life-saving nature of organ transplant, Donor Alliance is working closely with state and local governments, donor hospitals and transplant centers to ensure this essential medical service continues without interruption.

-With no existing treatment or cure, active COVID-19 is currently a medical rule out for both organ and tissue donation.
-However, like with many other illnesses, medical science is likely to change that over time and exposure to the novel coronavirus is not expected to be a rule out in coming years.
-Please do not rule yourself out.
-If you support organ, eye and tissue donation, please sign up to be donor and let the medical professionals determine eligibility at that time.
+With no existing treatment or cure, acute or active COVID-19 is currently a medical rule out for both organ and tissue donation.
+However, like with many other illnesses, medical science is likely to change that over time and even active coronavirus is not expected to be a rule out for donation in coming years, much like the flu.

 The decision to utilize donor organs ultimately rests with transplant surgeons who manage complex decisions around patient care.